Teaching of Systemic Functional Linguistics: North America

 Bill Spruiell

 Peter Fries, a major Systemicist who developed much of the area of Theme, taught here until 2004, but is now retired.
-Two of the current staff, Bill Spruiell and Beth Samuelson, are very much influenced by SFL and sympathetic to SFL concerns.
-Bill used IFG as the textbook for a course in grammar for teachers last semester.
-However, none of our courses (other than an occasional special topics course) is devoted specifically to SFL.
+One of the current staff, Bill Spruiell, is very much influenced by SFL and sympathetic to SFL concerns.
+He used IFG for the graduate grammar class he teaches every other year.
+However, none of the courses (other than an occasional special topics course) is devoted specifically to SFL.
 The CMU program is specifically a MA in TESOL.
 They have no PhD program in English.

 Course Description: http://www.cst.cmich.edu/units/eng/.